dev-turan/Front-End_Projects/README.md

 📌 **Project Structure:**

-1. index.html - HTML file for the digital clock layout.
+1. DigitalClock.html - HTML file for the digital clock layout.
-2. style.css - CSS file for styling the digital clock.
+2. DigitalClock.css - CSS file for styling the digital clock.
-3. script.js - JavaScript file for clock functionality.
+3. DigitalClock.js - JavaScript file for clock functionality.

 Your feedback and contributions are highly appreciated.
 Let's continue to learn and build together!